effectfully-ou/sketches/has-lens-done-right/README.md

 ph = lens @"foo" . coerced
 ```

-It would be better if we could handle phantoms directly, but it's not the end of the world to use `coerced` for this use case.
+It would be better if we could handle phantoms directly, but it's not the end of the world to use `coerced` to support this use case.

 ### [The type families problem](https://gitlab.haskell.org/ghc/ghc/wikis/records/overloaded-record-fields/design#type-changing-update-type-families)